isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 the code is hardwired there.
 So, only the songs of a liver cell will sing.</p>
 <p>But if you find a way to rewire the genome and make it sing different
 songs, you can actually turn the liver cell into a heart cell.
-And that was the groundbreaking Nobel Prize 20 years ago.
+And that was <a href="https://www.nobelprize.org/prizes/medicine/2012/press-release/" rel="noopener nofollow" target="_blank">the groundbreaking Nobel Prize 20 years ago</a>.
 So, with that knowledge, everyone has gone hunting for the rewiring processes.</p>
 <p>And the thinking is that in our context of the heart, if the songs are
 going out of tune, can we find specific ways to retune it so that the wires are back into health?
 Okay.
 And that's the epigenetic research that we're